 Volcano, Earthquake, Hurricane, Tsunami – all of the above!

 Choosing a realistic and engaging scenario for a business continuity exercise is probably the first thing that comes to mind when you begin the planning process.
-Although a great scenario is important, it is definitely not the first thing to consider.
+And while a compelling scenario is important, it’s definitely not the first thing you should be considering.

 Planning a business continuity exercise can be a daunting task.
 You need to decide which aspects of your plan to test, what type of exercise is most appropriate and finally the scenario.
 Following the below tips will help you to develop a comprehensive exercising strategy.